 Why Bother Having a Multi Language Website?

 Some nations are naturally multilingual.
-Switzerland and Finland in Europe, Canada in North America, India and Malaysia in Asia and most African countries are multilingual, even if there is an official language.
-Whether websites used in these countries are for commercial purposes or by non commercial organisations, there is certainly a need for multiple language translation.
+Switzerland and Finland in Europe, Canada in North America, India and Malaysia in Asia, and most African countries are multilingual, even if there is an official language.
+Whether websites used in these countries are for commercial purposes or by noncommercial organizations, there is certainly a need for multiple language translation.

-In addition to these multilingual realities that occur within nation states, globalisation of the world’s economy has meant that more and more businesses have seized the opportunity to market their goods overseas.
+In addition to these multilingual realities that occur within nation-states, globalization of the world’s economy has meant that more and more businesses have seized the opportunity to market their goods overseas.
 Online shopping has become commonplace on an international basis.
-Amazon, eBay and Alibaba, just to mention a few international online stores, cannot exist without multi language websites.
+Amazon, eBay, and Alibaba, just to mention a few international online stores, cannot exist without multi-language websites.

 There may be a temptation to think that a website can use English as it is considered an ‘international’ language, but this would inevitably cut down the potential market for any newly expanding business.
 In fact, many businesses learn the hard way that creating multi-language websites is not as straightforward as they first might have thought.
 Not only should fluent and professional translators be hired to translate all the important pages within a commercial website.
 The translators or translation agency should be selected on the basis that it is experienced in localizing web pages.
 That means adapting the language so that it has cultural relevance to the target community.
 This is much more important for marketing websites than selecting certified translators, which is more relevant for government information sites.